 Everything you need to know to register for the fall is contained in your departmental registration handbook.
 The new student registration handbooks contain detailed information about registration, degree requirements, courses, and more.
 If you have questions, contact your department or the Tisch Office of Student Affairs at 212-998-1900.

 During Orientation you will have opportunities to meet new students and faculty as well as attend workshops, presentations, and socials that will help you acclimate to Tisch and and NYU.
-Information for the fall 2017 orientation will be updated after May 1.
-For now, please visit the link below for information regarding the 2016 orientation.

 Please also visit Next Stop NYU for important dates and information.

 Upon arrival in the fall semester, students will check-in at their specific residence hall's Resource Center.
 Residential Life and Housing Services staff will be available to greet students and provide them with important check-in materials including keys, room inventory reports, area attractions, along with residence hall policies, procedures and amenities.

 - When will I receive my housing assignment?